LandonSchropp/generate/readme.md

 npx @landonschropp/eslint --help
 ```

-You can run any of these generators independently.
+You can run any of these generators independently, but if you're running more than one do so in the
+order listed above.

 ## Development